Singer-songwriter Brian Alexander 'B A' Robertson had recorded unsuccessful albums

 of Bow Wow Wow's Annabella Lewin's lips, the host’s sexist introduction angered the

-participant, responding that she thought the show was "shit" before walking off the
+participant, responding that she thought the show was "pretty shit" before walking

-show.
-The show had been pre-recorded, so both the offensive introduction and her
+off to applause.
+The show had been pre-recorded, so both the offensive introduction

 B A In Music never made it to a second series.